-Life Book: A pictorial and written representation of the child’s life designed to help the child make sense of his unique background and history.
-The life book includes birthparents, other relatives, other caregivers, birthplace and date, etc. and can be put together by social workers, foster and/or adoptive parents working with the child.
+Life book: A pictorial and written representation of the child’s life designed to help the child make sense of his unique background and history.
+The life book includes birth parents, other relatives, other caregivers, birthplace and date, etc. It can be put together by social workers and foster and/or adoptive parents working with the child.

-Mandated Reporter: Persons required to report if they have reason to suspect that a child has been harmed as a result of physical, mental or emotional abuse or neglect or sexual abuse.
-Examples of mandated reporters include medical professionals, law enforcement, teachers, social workers, and
+Mandated reporter: Persons required to report if they have reason to suspect that a child has been harmed as a result of physical, mental or emotional abuse or neglect or sexual abuse.
+Examples of mandated reporters include medical professionals, law enforcement, teachers and social workers.

 Matching: The process of finding prospective families specifically suited to meet the needs of a waiting child.

 MEPA (Multi-Ethnic Placement Act): A federal law enacted in 1994 and implemented through state policy.
-MEPA prohibits the delay or denial of any adoption or placement in foster care due to the race, color, or national origin of the child or of the foster or adoptive parents and requires States to provide for diligent recruitment of potential foster and adoptive families who reflect the ethnic and racial diversity of children for whom homes are needed.
+MEPA prohibits the delay or denial of any adoption or placement in foster care due to the race, color, or national origin of the child or of the foster or adoptive parents.
+It requires states to provide for diligent recruitment of potential foster and adoptive families who reflect the ethnic and racial diversity of children for whom homes are needed.

-Permanency Planning: The systematic process of carrying out (within a brief, time-limited period) a set of goal-directed activities designed to help children live in permanent families.
-This process has the goal of providing the child continuity of relationships with nurturing parents or caretakers and the opportunity to establish lifetime family relationships.
+Permanency planning: The systematic process of carrying out (within a time-limited period) a set of goal-directed activities designed to help children live in permanent families.
+The goal is to provide the child continuity of relationships with nurturing parents or caretakers and the opportunity to establish lifetime family relationships.

-Pre-placement Period: Activities between BIS and APA that are designed to help the child and family prepare for living together.
-May include visits, meeting with school personnel, and therapy.
+Pre-placement period: Activities between BIS and APA that are designed to help the child and family prepare for living together.
+This may include visits, meeting with school personnel, and therapy.

-Relinquishment: when a birthparent voluntarily forfeits his or her parental rights to a child.
-Sometimes referred to as a surrender, PRT (Parental Rights Terminated) or TPR (Terminated Parental Rights).
-The parental rights are typically transferred to an agency, rather than directly to the new adoptive parents.
+Relinquishment: When a birth parent voluntarily forfeits his or her parental rights to a child.
+This is sometimes referred to as a surrender, PRT (Parental Rights Terminated) or TPR (Terminated Parental Rights).
+The parental rights are typically transferred to an agency, rather than directly to the adoptive parents.

-Reunification: The returning of foster children to the custody of their parents(s) after placement outside the home.
+Reunification: The returning of foster children to the custody of their parent(s) after placement outside the home.